Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Assignment procedures: A theoretical framework

 \subsection{Models of the procedures}

-We will use our baseline model of markets, assignment plans, and assignment arrangements to describe the five procedures presented in Section \ref{sec:AssignmentsThroughHistory} as instances of the model.
-It should go without saying that, given the nature of the sources that we used, some simplifications and additional assumptions are unavoidable.
-We are, however, explicit whenever they are consequential, and made a conscious effort to make them parsimonious.
-If there is a gap in the description of some procedure but is present in a previous or later procedure, then we assumed continuity of that element.
-Finally, whenever possible we opted for assumptions that make the procedures more similar to each other, as opposed to different, to reduce the reliance of the differences that we obtained on those assumptions.
-That being said, the vast majority of the elements in the descriptions below can be traced back to the descriptions in the historical documents we used.
+We use the baseline model of markets, assignment plans, and assignment arrangements to represent the five historical procedures described in Section~\ref{sec:AssignmentsThroughHistory}.
+Given the nature of the historical sources, some simplifications are unavoidable; we make additional assumptions only when they are consequential for the analysis and keep them as parsimonious as possible.
+When a procedural detail is undocumented for a given period but explicitly described for earlier or later procedures, we assume continuity.
+Whenever feasible, we adopt assumptions that make procedures more comparable, so that our results do not hinge on inessential modeling differences.
+All modeled elements correspond directly to features documented in the historical sources.